Evan-OR/natural-language-processing/README.md

 # natural-language-processing

-Learning basic NLP with spaCy before summer internship starts
+Learning some NLP with spaCy before summer internship starts